TCC-SocialNetwork/social_framework/README.md

 ## Configuring Migrations

 > The User class provides the default attributes username, email and password.
-To add or remove attributes to this or any other class you can add the Migrate in yor app.
+To add or remove attributes to this or any other class you can add the Migrate in your app.
 The SocialFramework provides a generator to do this, in this case you just need execute:

 ```console